Skip to main content

 Sleep and Circadian Rhythm the Master Pacemaker

 Your body operates on an internal 24-hour clock known as the circadian rhythm.
 This rhythm governs the release of numerous hormones, including cortisol and insulin.
-Disrupted sleep or a misaligned schedule, such as that experienced with shift work, can directly contribute to and an increased risk of metabolic syndrome.
+Disrupted sleep or a misaligned schedule, such as that experienced with shift work, can directly contribute to insulin resistance and an increased risk of metabolic syndrome.

 Prioritizing 7-9 hours of quality sleep per night is a non-negotiable aspect of metabolic health.
 It allows for the hormonal cleanup and repair processes that are essential for maintaining cellular sensitivity to insulin.